 If not possible, a commitment to interlaboratory calibration exercises and similar measurement audits should be accounted for.
 However, your laboratory should state the policy that references are to be used for calibration only and not for routine purposes.

-Methods and uncertainty of measurement
+Uncertainty of measurement

 It should entail: